isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div class="panel">
   <div class="libby">
   <p>First, sign in with your myLibrary ID.
-      <p>Next, tap on the “Camera” icon on top left corner of the app to launch the “Scan-to-Borrow” function.
+      <p>Next, tap on the camera icon on the top left corner of the app to launch the “Scan-to-Borrow” function.
 Use the in-app camera to scan the NLB barcode on the library item.</p>
       <p>Alternatively, if you prefer to use the Borrowing Stations at libraries, tap the “Show Barcode” icon in your account profile (at the top right corner of the NLB Mobile app).
 Your virtual membership card will appear.
 Scan the membership QR/barcode at the Borrowing Station to borrow the library items.</p>
 </p>